 Phoenix reappears in the sequel X-Men : Mutant Academy 2.
 Like its predecessor, the game allows the player to select from several heroes and villains and includes many of the signature moves from the comic.

 X-Men: Next Dimension

-Jean appears in this game as the Phoenix, and another skin of her can later be unlocked, the Dark Phoenix.
+Jean appears in this fighting game as the Phoenix sporting her appearance from the New X-Men run.
+Her Dark Phoenix persona also appears as a separate unlockable character.
 She is voiced by Jenette Goldstein.